janainamachado/letitsnow-client/README.md

 ## Why:

-As a brazilian born and raised in the aleays sunny Rio de Janeiro, once I moved to Europe, all I wanted was to chase the snow every winter.
+As a brazilian born and raised in the always sunny Rio de Janeiro, once I moved to Europe, all I wanted was to chase the snow every winter.
 But I didn't find an app that would give me the precisely information that I wanted, nor the way I wanted, so I've decided to create one.
 Developers, huh?
 The main focus of the app is simple: showing you where is it snowing at the moment so you can plan your winter trip ❄️